Codecademy/docs/content/css/concepts/transform-functions/terms/transform-origin/transform-origin.md

 ---
 Title: 'transform-origin'
-Description: "Sets the origin of an element's tranformation."
+Description: "Sets the origin of an element's transformation."
 Subjects:
   - 'Web Development'
   - 'Web Design'